RemyJeancolas/node-typechecker/README.md

     required?: boolean; // Tell the validator if the property is required (default to true) nullable?: boolean; // Tell the validator if the property can be null or undefined (default false) arrayType?: any; // If your property is an array, define the item's type.
-If you don't want to check the item's type, just omit this parameter (default undefined)
+If you don't want to check the item's type, just omit this parameter (default undefined) onFailure?: 'ignore'|'setNull' // Tell the validator to ignore the validation failures for the given property.
+The value will either be set to "null" or ignored in the resulting parsed object, according to the "onFailure" parameter (default: always throws errors)
 }
 ```